Bagley, No. 5 Duke rout Notre Dame 88-70 in ACC tourney

 ”Bagley was just … the first pick in the draft,” Notre Dame coach Mike Brey said. ”He’s a can’t-miss star.”

-Allen finished with 23 points and the second-seeded Blue Devils (26-6) advanced to play No. 3 seed Miami or 12th-ranked and sixth-seeded North Carolina in the second semifinal Friday night.
+Allen finished with 23 points and the second-seeded Blue Devils (26-6) advanced to play archrival North Carolina in the second semifinal Friday night.
+The 12th-ranked and sixth-seeded Tar Heels eliminated No. 3 seed Miami, 82-65.

 Duke, the defending champion after beating Notre Dame in the title game last year, earned its 100th ACC Tournament victory.